 In 2000, LPD vacated its headquarters at 100 East Bay Drive and moved to a larger building at the present station location of 201 Highland Ave NE, which was formerly the annex to an insurance company.
 The two-story structure provides a better use of space than the old one and is adjacent to City Hall, which took over the main insurance company building.

-The Largo Police Department currently has an authorized sworn strength of 151 officers and 54 civilians as support staff.
-The annual budget is over $2.6 million.
-The department is State- and Nationally-Accredited, achieving these with official distinction.
+The Largo Police Department currently has an authorized sworn strength of 159 officers and 60 civilians as support staff.
+The annual budget is more than $30 million.
+The department is a State- and Nationally-Accredited agency, achieving these with official distinction.
 LPD holds accreditation with the Commission on Accreditation for Law Enforcement Agencies (CALEA) as a Flagship Agency and Commission for Florida Law Enforcement Agencies (CFA) at the Excelsior level.